Record-Breaking Binance Punishment Could Be Good News for Fintech

 Just what is crypto anyway?

-It may not be a vendetta, but to some in the crypto business it probably feels like one, especially that the SEC is acting on the basis that crypto coins are securities rather than commodities.
-Many in the industry disagree with that assertion, believing instead that crypto-currencies are commodities and therefore should be regulated (if at all) in the US by the Commodity Futures Trading Commission (CFTC).
+It may not be a vendetta, but to some in the crypto business, it probably feels like one, especially since the SEC is acting on the basis that crypto coins are securities rather than commodities.
+Many in the industry disagree with that assertion, believing instead that crypto-currencies are commodities and, therefore, should be regulated (if at all) in the US by the Commodity Futures Trading Commission (CFTC).

 This again comes back to the commodity-versus-security debate.
-Is a crypto coin/token a security, a commodity, a currency, a digital trinket or something else?
-One could say it's just a string of numbers inside a computer but then that's true of 98% of money (or at least credit) today.
+Is a crypto coin/token a security, a commodity, a currency, a digital trinket, or something else?
+One could say it's just a string of numbers inside a computer, but then that's true for 98% of money (or at least credit) today.

 Binance: guilty as charged